Image: Altar of Saint Nikola Tavelić in church of St. Francis of Assisi, Šibenik, Croatia | photo by ignot

 Nicholas and his companions were canonized in 1970.
 They are the only Franciscans martyred in the Holy Land to be canonized.
-The Liturgical Feast of Saint Nicholas Tavelic and Companions is November 14.
+Their liturgical feast is celebrated on November 14.

 Francis presented two missionary approaches for his friars.
 Nicholas and his companions followed the first approach—live quietly and give witness to Christ—for several years.
 Then they felt called to take the second approach of preaching openly.
 Their Franciscan confréres in the Holy Land are still working by example to make Jesus better known.